 You will visit some of the most important birding sites in Cuba, including the wetlands of the Zapata Peninsula (a Biosphere Reserve), Viñales and Cayo Coco.
 Caya Coco is one of the most important migratory stops in all of the Caribbean.
 A good mix of habitats will be covered, including forests, marshes, mangroves, coastal shrubs, patches of grass, and lagoons.

-Everyone will also enjoy seeing Cuba from Havana, Trinidad and most of the western two-thirds of the country.
-You will see Havana (the capital city of Havana), the country side, and a good mix of small town life to other cultural opportunities, such as Camaquey (a UNESCO world heritage site).
-Cuba’s rich cultural, music and historic traditions will be accessible, as you travel throughout the country.
+Everyone will also enjoy seeing Cuba from Havana, Trinidad, Camagüey (a UNESCO world heritage site) and most of the western two-thirds of the country.
+You will experience Havana (the capital city of Cuba), the countryside and a good mix of small town life.
+Cuba’s rich cultural, music and historic traditions will be evident as you travel throughout the country.

 Day 1: Arrival in Havana and Trip Orientation